Professor of Composition and Theory and Chair of Composition and Theory

 Dr. Brandt is also the author of an innovative, web-based music appreciation course called “Sound Reasoning” (www.soundreasoning.org), created for the Connexions Project.
 “Sound Reasoning” was awarded an Access to Artistic Excellence Grant from the National Endowment for the Arts.

-Dr. Brandt is an Associate Professor of Composition at the Shepherd School of Music.
+Dr. Brandt is a Professor of Composition at the Shepherd School of Music.
 He was awarded the University’s George R. Brown Award for Superior Teaching in 2007 and the Phi Beta Kappa Teaching Prize in 2001.